New Mexico State Filing

 Q. Does New Mexico require 1099 filing?

-A. Yes, the New Mexico Taxation and Revenue Department mandates the filing of the 1099 Forms even if there is no state tax withholding.
+A. Yes, the New Mexico Taxation and Revenue Department mandates the filing of the 1099 Forms only if payment is reported.

 Q. What types of 1099 forms does New Mexico require?

 A. New Mexico requires the filing of the following 1099 form.

 Q. Does New Mexico have any additional requirements when you file 1099 forms?